votca/votca/DEVELOPERS_GUIDE.md

 ## Testing

  Each repository contains a src folder.
-Within the src folder exists a
- libraryfolder: libtools, libcsg etc... and a tools folder.
+Within the src folder exists a library folder: libtools, libcsg etc... and a tools folder.
 A tests folder should also exist in the src folder.
 If it does not you should create one.

  For every new object and algorithm created there should exist a test.
-We will be using the Boost libraries testing framework.
-Good documentation can be found here:
+We use the Boost libraries testing framework.
+Good documentation can be found
+ here:

  - [Boost link](https://www.ibm.com/developerworks/aix/library/au-ctools1_boost/)

  We will outline the general workflow here using the vec object in votca::tools.
-This object only has a header file it is in:
+This object only has a header file it is in: tools/include/votca/tools/vec.h
- /tools/include/votca/tools/vec.h

  Determine if a tests folder has already been created or not in /src if it has not take a look at what was done in the votca-tools repo.

- 1. Create a test file in tools/src/tests/test_vec.cc must have the same name as what appears in the foreach in the CMakeLists.txt file.
+ 1. Create a test file in [tools/src/tests/](https://github.com/votca/tools/tree/master/src/tests)test_vec.cc must have the same name as what appears in the foreach in the CMakeLists.txt file.
 And place the following contents

 ```
 #define BOOST_TEST_MAIN